 Wilbur Labs is a startup studio turning bold ideas into market-leading companies.
-Since 2016 we have launched and invested in 15 technology companies, including VacationRenter, Vitabox, Joblist, and Barkbus.
+Since 2016, we have built and invested in 21+ companies, including VacationRenter, Joblist, Barkbus, OpenMedicare, FinanceHQ, and more.
 Today, our portfolio companies have hundreds of millions of users from around the world, and have generated billions of dollars in sales.
 We plan to launch several companies every year.

 One question that we’re constantly asked is:

 Launching a business is typically a one-time event.
 At Wilbur Labs, it’s a repeatable and systematized process.
 Turning a bold idea into a business — over and over — is what we do.
 Over time, we have defined several critical steps that are key to effectively turn any idea into a business.
 We’re sharing that playbook with you to help you on your journey.

 Note: This guide assumes that you already have an idea for a business.
 Coming up with an idea for a company is a separate topic covered in our How to Get Startup Ideas Blueprint.